 Twitch alternatives: The 4 best streaming platforms to use instead

 Twitch is the most popular live streaming platform for gaming, with 140 million active monthly users.
-With that many users, the potential audience for your live streams is huge — but it also means there are thousands of other streamers to compete with.
-Twitch has also put new, controversial restrictions in place that have people questioning if it’s still the best streaming platform for them.
+But with that many users, Twitch streamers have to compete more for viewers than on any other platform.
+Twitch’s recent controversial restrictions also have people questioning if it’s still the best platform for them.

 Why are streamers leaving Twitch?

-• Banning all Twitch streamers from multistreaming, rather than just affiliates and partners.
-For many years, Twitch prohibited multistreaming, also known as simulcasting, on its platform.
-This rule was reversed, however, in October 2023 and most streamers can now simulcast to Twitch, Kick, YouTube and other major platforms simultaneously.
+- Banning all Twitch streamers from multistreaming, rather than just affiliates and partners.
+For many years, Twitch prohibited multistreaming (or simulcasting) on its platform.
+Fortunately, Twitch removed this rule in October 2023, so streamers can simulcast to Twitch, Kick, YouTube and other platforms simultaneously.

-• Limiting the size of ads and logos, which could inhibit streamers’ ability to earn revenue from sponsorships with brands.
+- Limiting the size of ads and logos, which could decrease creators’ revenue earned from sponsorships with brands.
 This new rule received immense backlash — the day after publishing it, Twitch backtracked and revised the rule.

-The new ad rules introduced in June 2023 were the last straw for many Twitch streamers and they decided to stream elsewhere.
+The new ad rules introduced in June 2023 were the last straw for many Twitch streamers that decided to stream elsewhere.
 In addition to these restrictions, generating substantial revenue or viewership on Twitch is difficult.
-Twitch only gives streamers 50% of the revenue they make from subscriptions, and the Twitch algorithm is designed to make discoverability difficult for small streamers.
+Twitch only gives streamers 50% of the revenue they make from subscriptions, and the Twitch algorithm makes it hard to discover smaller streamers.

 What are the best alternatives to Twitch?

-Although Twitch is the most popular, it’s by no means the only live streaming platform out there.
-There are many streaming sites to choose from, but if you want the opportunity to gain a decent-sized audience, these four are your best bet.
+While Twitch is the most popular live streaming platform, it is by no means the only one.
+Here are four streaming sites to choose from if you want the opportunity to gain a decent-sized audience as a live creator.

 Kick.com is the newest live streaming platform to rival Twitch.
 It was founded in December 2022 and quickly gained popularity after signing deals with big-name streamers like Adin Ross, Paul “Ice Poseidon” Denino, Felix “xQc” Lengyel, Aaron “Ac7ionMan” Travis, Tyler “Trainwreckstv” Faraz Niknam, Kaitlyn “Amouranth” Siragusa, and several others.
-In just four months, Kick viewership grew by 404%.
-In the space of one month, active streamers on the platform went from five million to 12 million.
+In just four months, Kick viewership grew by 404%, and the platform gained seven million active streamers in only 30 days.

-Kick has also made headlines because it gives content creators on its platform 95% of their subscription earnings; Twitch offers streamers 50% and YouTube offers 70%.
-Content on Kick revolves around popular video games, but there’s also a great deal of adult-themed content, such as gambling and casinos, and pools, hot tubs, and bikinis.
+Kick also promises content creators on its platform 95% of their subscription earnings, while Twitch offers streamers 50% and YouTube offers 70%.
+Kick streams include popular video games, but also feature adult-themed content like gambling and hot tub streams.

 Pros